 The Regional Recovery Committee model will ensure that recovery efforts in Tasmania are tailored to the unique needs of each region, as well as to the different impacts that have been experienced by different communities and sectors within each region.
 It will also help to foster collaboration between communities and organisations in each region – ensuring that all recovery efforts are well coordinated.

-Committees will be responsible for:
+Committees are responsible for:

-- identifying the specific impacts of COVID-19 on their region and the region’s priorities for recovery
+- identifying the specific impacts of COVID-19 on their region and the region’s priorities for recovery;

 - supporting the Government in the ongoing response to and recovery from COVID-19.